Tips to improve your chances of finding a new engineering and technology job

 Choosing an employment agency

-Working with an employment agency can be very helpful during the job hunting process, as they can take away some of the time it takes to look for a job.
+Working with an employment agency can be very helpful during job hunting, as they can take away some of the time it takes to look for a job.

 Even if you’ve found a role on a project, the employer might ask you to choose an employment agency to help with the HR side of the recruitment process.

 Either way, finding an agency that aligns with your expectations and career goals is important.
-They must have the right industry experience to help you find your desired job.
+They must have industry experience to help you find your desired job.

 Building your personal brand on LinkedIn

-Building your personal brand is essential if you want to get recognition for your work accomplishments and stand out to potential future employers.
+Building your personal brand is essential to get recognition for your work accomplishments and stand out to potential future employers.

 Remote communications have become an essential part of the hiring process for many businesses, particularly as they implement social distancing measures following the COVID-19 pandemic.

-With that in mind, it is becoming more and more common for employers to request video applications from candidates as part of the hiring process.
+With that in mind, it is becoming increasingly common for employers to request video applications from candidates as part of the hiring process.
 This provides the chance to give them an idea of your personality and whether you’d fit in with their company’s culture from the very first touchpoint.

 1. Plan your video 2.
 Check the audio and sound quality 3.
 Talk about experiences and skills that are relevant to the role 4.
 Re-shoot if you need to 5.
 "Proof" your video 6.
 Edit your video